owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

    .. warning::
-      If using ``--password-file`` make sure that the file is only readable by the apache / www-data user and inaccessible from the web, in order to prevent tampering or leaking of the information.
+      If using ``--password-file`` make sure that the file is only readable by the apache / www-data user and inaccessible from the web.
+This prevents tampering or leaking of the information.
 The password won't be leaked to any other user using ``ps``.

 #.
 Using 3rd party software to store and fetch the password.
 When using this option, the 3rd party app needs to show the password as plaintext on standard output.